We are committed to continuously investing in our facilities and equipment to enable us to provide the best clinical care for your pets.

 Spacious consulting rooms

-Diagnostic imaging suite containing state-of-the-art equipment
+Diagnostic imaging suite with state-of-the-art equipment

-Southfields have some of the most advanced MRI (magnetic resonance imaging) scanning equipment available in veterinary facilities in the UK, but the imaging department is staffed by a highly experienced team.
-The facility and the staff are available 24 hours a day, 365 days of the year in order to give the best levels of patient and client care we can provide.
+Our MRI (magnetic resonance imaging) scanning equipment ranks among the most advanced available in veterinary facilities in the UK, and the imaging department is staffed by a highly experienced team; available 24 hours a day, 365 days of the year in order to give the best levels of patient care.

-CT (computed tomography) scanning is a diagnostic tool used to look at various parts of the body, especially those made of bone (including joints), air (including lungs and the nose), and some soft tissue structures, particularly those with a blood supply.
+CT (computed tomography) scanning is a diagnostic tool used to look at various parts of the body especially those made of bone (including joints), air (including lungs and the nose), and some soft tissue structures, particularly those with a blood supply.